okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 1. From the **Authentication policy** dropdown menu, select your new authentication policy, **Mandatory MFA**.
 Click **Save**.

 1. Test the new configurations by signing into your app.
-If your test user doesn’t have a phone number enrolled, the user is prompted for the enrollment during the sign in.
+If your test user doesn't have a phone number enrolled, the user is prompted for the enrollment during the sign in.
 Enroll the test user, add the SMS code, and the user is signed-in to your sample app.

 After your users have enrolled in the phone authenticator, future user sign-in flows require both a password and SMS code to access your app.